 Step 1: Download, install and launch iBoysoft Data Recovery on your PC.

 Step 2: Select the drive or partition where you deleted or lost your data.
 (Connect the removable drives to the computer if you want to recover lost data from them.)
 Click Next to start the scanning process.

 Step 3: Preview the file by double-clicking them at the left scanning results menu.

 Note: This software provides two scan modes - Quick scan (default) and Deep scan.
 If you don't see your deleted or lost files after Quick scan, click Back to the home window and check "Deep scan".
 It will restart the scanning process for more files.
 If you want to get back deleted or lost documents from an SD card, please check "Deep scan" first before the software scans for them.

 Step 4: Select the document you want to recover and click on Recover button.

 Hopefully you have recovered the deleted or lost Word documents so far successfully.

 If you lost the latest content of a Word document, you may find it and recover it from temporary files on a computer or from the Word autosaved files.
 This article has introduced multiple ways for you to find your unsaved Word documents either on Windows or Mac.

 Alternatively, if you accidentally deleted or lost saved Word documents and couldn't find them in Recycle Bin or Trash, recovering them with data recovery software, like iBoysoft Data Recovery, is a reasonable option.

 To avoid unsaved Word documents issue, do save the documents constantly when you are editing it.
-To avoid deleted/lost saved Word documents issue, do remember to back up your files often.
+To avoid deleted or lost saved Word documents issue, do remember to back up your files often.